GNOME/gjs/CONTRIBUTING.md

 Your responsibilities as a contributor:

 - Be welcoming and encouraging to newcomers.
-- Conduct yourself professionally; rude, abusive, harrassing, or discriminatory behaviour is not tolerated.
+- Conduct yourself professionally; rude, abusive, harassing, or discriminatory behaviour is not tolerated.
 - For any major changes and enhancements you want to make, first create an issue in the [bugtracker], discuss things transparently, and get